publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schI/pt8/m__us_usc_t19_s2241.md

         (1) __Furnishing of information__

             The head of each department or agency of the executive branch of the Government, including any independent agency, is authorized and directed to furnish to the Trade Representative or to the appropriate agency, upon request, such data, reports, and other information as is necessary for the Trade Representative to carry out his functions under this section.
-In preparing the section of the report required by subsection (b)(2)(C) of this section, the Trade Representative shall consult in particular with the Attorney General.
+In preparing the section of the report required by subsection (b)(2)(C), the Trade Representative shall consult in particular with the Attorney General.

         (2) __Restrictions on release or use of information__